 Good stories have twists, turns, and a mountain of details.
-An experienced writer finds the most compelling and clear way to tell them.
+An experienced writer finds the most engaging way to tell them.

-Whether I’m writing for WebMD, Atlanta magazine or one of my custom books, my mission is simple: Help the reader better understand and appreciate the complex world around us.
+Whether I’m writing for WIRED, Health Affairs, Medscape, STAT, Atlanta magazine or one of my custom books, my mission is simple: Help the reader better understand and appreciate the complex world around us.

 I became a journalist to tell stories that matter.